 Create a XLST that formats an Excel XML Sheet (Workbook, Cell, Row, Data...) for the daily statistics

-Create a XLST that formats an Excel XML Sheet (Workbook, Cell, Row, Data...) for the list of daily users
+Create a XLST that formats an Excel XML Sheet (Workbook, Cell, Row, Data...) for the list of daily users.

+The user value is

+the IP address / DSN

+or login if the login information exists (currently only for VSFTPD) and there is no “export LDAP users database (see section “5.1.7.9 Export the LDAP users database”, page 167)

+or the user name (first name, last name) retrieved from the export of the LDAP database if the login information exists (currently only for VSFTPD) and there is an “export LDAP users database (see section “5.1.7.9 Export the LDAP users database”, page 167).

 Report “number of users per number of days when they came”